pp4rs/DEPRECATED-installation-guide/docs/sqlite.md

 ## Database Management with SQLite

 SQLite is a lightweight Relational Database Management System - it stores data in a specified format and uses the SQL language to work with the data.
-SQL style database management systems are a great way of storing data - particularly if your data is "big" because it will not be held in RAM as you work with it.
+SQL style database management systems are a great way of storing data - particularly if your data is "big" because it will not be stored in RAM as you work with it.

 We chose SQLite because it involves the least set up and assumes no knowledge of server management.